OctopusDeploy/blog/blog/2019-09/k8s-with-eksctl/index.md

 *The credentials and region used by the AWS CLI script step.*

-Our script will refernce two additional packages: the packaging containing the `eksctl` executable, and the `powershell-yaml` module from the Powershell Gallery feed.
+Our script will refernce two additional packages: the packaging containing the `eksctl` executable, and the `powershell-yaml` module from the PowerShell Gallery feed.
 Both additional packages are set to be extracted.

 :::hint
 Here we've taken advantage of referenced packages to enrich the deployment in two different ways.

 The `eksctl` package is an example of using reference packages to provide additional binary tools to our script.
 The AWS ecosystem in particular has an abundance of first and third party CLI tools (e.g. [SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html), [S3cmd](https://github.com/s3tools/s3cmd), [eksctl](https://eksctl.io), [Beanstalk CLI](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-getting-started.html) and [ECS CLI](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_CLI.html)) that can be bundled up in this way.

-The `powershell-yaml` package is an example of utilizing the Powershell Gallery to expose modules to our Powershell script.
+The `powershell-yaml` package is an example of utilizing the PowerShell Gallery to expose modules to our PowerShell script.
 This avoids the need to make these modules globally available, or bundle them up alongside the custom script.
 :::

 ![](step-2.png "width=500")